-to resort to using industry-level deflators.
+There are important benefits of using this data for production-unit productivity calculations.
+First, in contrast to many establishment-level studies that have access only to information on sales and input expenditures by establishment, we observe quantities and prices of outputs and inputs separately at the parcel-level.
+This allows us to obtain more precise measures of real productivity without having to resort to using industry-level deflators.
 Second, the unit of observation is at the parcel level with information on which parcels are operated by which households.
 As a result, we are able to accurately aggregate productivity up to the farm-level.
 Third, because households are interviewed in four season rounds within a period of two years in 1984-85 and again in five rounds in 2003-04, our measures of output and hence productivity are less subject to seasonal and transitory weather shocks that are important in agriculture.
-Fourth, because the sample covers a specific region in the Philippines, differences in productivity across farmers are not likely driven by differences in land quality.8 Moreover, since the data follow the same farmer-location, they inherently control for land quality characteristics of that production unit, when assessing changes in farm-level productivity over time.
+Fourth, because the sample covers a specific region in the Philippines, differences in productivity across farmers are not likely driven by differences in land quality.
+Moreover, since the data follow the same farmer-location, they inherently control for land quality characteristics of that production unit, when assessing changes in farm-level productivity over time.
+Nevertheless, we measure and control for differences in land quality across survey villages using complementary geographic data from the Global Agro-Ecological Zones project, as we discuss in Section 5.1.

-In 1984-85, when the first rounds of the survey were conducted, the study area was primarily engaged in corn, rice, and sugarcane production plus some other crops such as bananas, cacao, rubber, coffee, pineapples, coconut.
+In 1984-85, when the first set of rounds of the survey were conducted, the study area was primarily engaged in corn, rice, and sugarcane production plus some other crops such as bananas, cacao, rubber, coffee, pineapples, and coconut.
 In order to potentially control for crop composition that differs in scale of production, we group crops into two categories based on the purpose of production: 1) Food crops, which include corn and rice, are produced on a semi-subsistence basis by farmers for their own consumption and for sale to the market.
-2) Cash crops, which include mainly sugarcane and some coffee, coconut, and rubber, are crops for which production is undertaken on a commercial scale for the purpose to sell to the market and/or export.
+2) Cash crops, which include mainly sugarcane and some coffee, coconut, and rubber, are crops for which production is undertaken on a commercial scale for the purpose of selling to the market and/or export.
 We note that the dominance of sugarcane production as a cash crop was facilitated by the establishment in 1977 of a sugar mill in the area named Bukidnon Sugar Company (BUSCO), which provided farmers with the opportunity to switch from corn and rice to sugarcane production.